Neuromuscular training is perhaps the most important training, exercise or movement recommendation I can make to anybody.

 Category 4 work, helps increase the number of reps a person can do with any given load.

 Recent research suggests that self-imposed rest intervals work just fine and that longer rest intervals won’t impede hypertrophy, so I usually give people minimum rest intervals and tell them to rest as long or as little as they like.
+2-3 minutes is usually sufficient for most though.
+Longer if you're in that 5-8 zone, maybe shorter if you want more endurance and you're in that 8-12 (or 8-15) zone.

 If workload/ability goes down a lot (some is to be expected) then you probably didn’t rest long enough and should consider more rest.